liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/02-implementing-asset-renderers/02-implementing-an-entry-asset-renderer.markdown

 Now your guestbook project's entities are fully asset-enabled.
 To test the functionality, add the Asset Publisher portlet to a page and add a few guestbooks and guestbook entries.
-Edit a few of them too.
-Then check the Asset Publisher portlet.
-By default, the Asset Publisher is configured to dynamically display assets of any kind from the current site.
+Edit a few of them, too.
+Then, check the Asset Publisher portlet.
+The Asset Publisher, by default, dynamically displays assets of any kind from the current site.

 ![Figure 1: After you've implemented and registered your asset renderers for your custom entities, the Asset Publisher can display your entities.](../../../../images/custom-entities-asset-publisher.png)